leya-print/leya-print-platform/web/templates/templates-lit/README.md

-# LitElement TypeScript starter
+# LitElement Templates

-This project includes a sample component using LitElement with TypeScript.
+This project has the purpose of showcasing how to use litElement to create templates for Leya.
+Sample components using LitElement with TypeScript can be found in the /src/lit-templates folder.
+The .scss files are not used, the files are there to show how the manual css from each component can be translated from css.

 This template is generated from the `lit-starter-ts` package in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.

 ## About this release